CrowdStrike/detection-container/README.md

-# Crowdstrike Docker Detection Container
+# CrowdStrike Docker Detection Container

 This container will create detections/preventions on a Linux system protected by a CrowdStrike sensor